SherlockPsy/life/README.md

 ## Constraints

-Only `constraints/00_KERNEL.md` is loaded at startup.
+`constraints/00_KERNEL.md` and `constraints/01_REBECCA_MICRO.md` are loaded at startup.
 All other constraint files are ignored.